 Use schema to support visible content, not to fake depth

 What schema cannot do is rescue a weak page.
-A thin service page with FAQ markup is still a thin page.
+A thin service page with decorative FAQ markup is still a thin page.
 A vague article with article schema is still vague.
 The more reliable approach is to build visible page depth first, then use schema to make that structure more machine-readable.

 Dailo typically treats schema as a support layer under already clear content, especially on law firm service pages, credibility pages, and substantial insight articles.